DorothyTamYiLing/GWarrange/readme.md

 --genome.size 4000 --outdir path/to/your/output --flk.dist 2500
 ```

-Major output files (See "Pipeline and output files description section" for detailed output files description):
+Main output files (See "Pipeline and output files description" section for other outout files and more detailed description):

 - A pdf file contains visualisation of the rearrangement event.